ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 }
 ```

-Now in our Player we just need to ask our CastManager for the session current time and update the slider's possition and the current time label.
+Now in our Player we just need to ask our `CastManager` for the session current time and update the slider's possition and the current time `UILabel`.

-### Part 6: Adding GCKUIMiniMediaControlsViewController
+### Part 6: Adding `GCKUIMiniMediaControlsViewController`

-Now that we can control a cast session from the player while we are presenting the PlayerViewController, we might also want to control the video playback as well if we have returned to the FirstViewController.
+Now that we can control a cast session from the player while we are presenting the `PlayerViewController`, we might also want to control the video playback as well if we have returned to the `FirstViewController`.

 This is a quite simple process since most of the functionality is received together with the Google Cast SDK.

-We just need to add a UIView which will play the role of a container for the GCKUIMiniMediaControlsViewController in our FirstViewController and add the GCKUIMiniMediaControlsViewController to it.
-As well we can be notified when should display the media controls by implementing the GCKUIMiniMediaControlsViewControllerDelegate.
+We just need to add a `UIView` which will play the role of a container for the `GCKUIMiniMediaControlsViewController` in our `FirstViewController` and add the `GCKUIMiniMediaControlsViewController` to it.
+As well we can be notified when should display the media controls by implementing the `GCKUIMiniMediaControlsViewControllerDelegate`.

-After you have created the container UIView add the to it GCKUIMiniMediaControlsViewController as follows:
+After you have created the container `UIView` add the to it `GCKUIMiniMediaControlsViewController` as follows:

 ```
 private func createMiniMediaControl() {